 Multifocal Intraocular Lens (IOL)

 Until recently, cataract patients received standard “monofocal” lens implants that had only a single focusing power.
 This meant you had a choice of correction for either far or near vision.
-If you suffer from presbyopia like many people over the age 50, this would mean that you still need glasses for either reading or for distance vision.
+If you suffer from presbyopia like many people over the age of 50, this would mean that you still need glasses for either reading or for distance vision.

 The FDA has now approved several multifocal lens implants for use by certified ophthalmologists.
 The multifocal IOL lens can increase your chances for freedom from glasses for near, far, and intermediate vision.
 If you have worn glasses for many years, this might be an opportunity for you to eliminate this hassle from your life.